unosquare/passcore/README.md

 - Easily localizable (i.e. you can customize all of the strings in the UI -- see the section on Customization)
 - Supports [reCAPTCHA](https://www.google.com/recaptcha/intro/index.html)
 - Has a built-in password meter
+- Has a password generator
+- Has a server-side password entropy meter

 - Responsive design that works on mobiles, tablets, and desktops.
 - Works with Windows/Linux servers.